20 Best Things to Do in Hoi An Vietnam (2025)

 February to August is the best time to travel to Hoi An in Central Vietnam.
 But if you’re travelling across the country, the dry season from November to April will give you the best all-round weather in Vietnam.

 TIP: Vietnam experiences very different weather from the north to the south of the country.
-Learn more about the best and the worst times to visit Vietnam.
+Learn more about the best and the worst times to visit Vietnam and when to travel to Cambodia.
 And find out what I experienced in Vietnam in January.

 Places to stay in Hoi An